dimitri-yatsenko/datajoint-book/book/20-concepts/03-relational-practice.md

 - **PRIMARY KEY**: Ensures each row has a unique identifier
 - **FOREIGN KEY**: Enforces referential integrity—you can't reference a non-existent entity
 - **NOT NULL**: Requires certain attributes to have values
-- **ON DELETE CASCADE**: Automatically removes dependent records when parent is deleted
 - **Data types**: Constrain what values can be stored (INT, VARCHAR, DATE, etc.)

 ### Populating with Sample Data